Viscosity Solutions of Fully Nonlinear Elliptic Path Dependent PDEs: Introduction

-We also provide an application of our result to the problem of superhedging a time invariant derivative security under uncertain volatility model.
+We also provide an application of elliptic PPDE to the problem of superhedging a time invariant derivative security under uncertain volatility model.
 This is a classical time homogeneous stochastic control problem motivated by the application in financial mathematics.

 The rest of paper is organized as follows.
 Section \ref{sec:preliminary} introduces the main notations, as well as the notion of time-invariance, and recalls the result of optimal stopping under non-dominated measures.
-Section \ref{sec:ppde} defines the viscosity solution of the elliptic PPDEs.
+Section \ref{sec:ppde} defines the viscosity solution of the elliptic PPDE's.
 Section \ref{sec: main} presents the main results of this paper.
 In Section \ref{sec: comparison}, we prove the comparison result which implies the uniqueness of viscosity solutions.
 In Section \ref{sec: Existence} we verify that a function constructed by a Perron-type approach is an viscosity solution, so the existence follows.
 We present in Section \ref{sec: app} an application of elliptic PPDE in the field of financial mathematics.
-Finally, we complete some proofs in Section \ref{sec: some proofs}.
+Finally, we complete some proofs in the appendix, Section \ref{sec: some proofs}.